Edge AI's Silent Killer: The Observability Gap in Full-Duplex Fidelity

 When a full‑duplex speech AI runs locally, “success” is no longer an HTTP 200, a resolved promise, or even the absence of a JavaScript error.
 It’s about the perceived quality and real‑time responsiveness of an interaction.
 The shift to edge compute fundamentally alters the landscape of potential degradation:

-- **Perceptual Latency Becomes Critical** – A full‑duplex conversation is not about aggregate round‑trip time.
-It's about *inter‑utterance delay* and the *immediacy of response*.
-A 200 ms delay might be acceptable for a static web‑page load, but it's lethal for a natural conversation flow, leading to awkward interruptions and frustrated users.
-This isn’t a network issue; it’s a compute‑bound perceptual issue.
+Perceptual latency becomes criticalFull‑duplex conversation depends on inter‑utterance delay and the immediacy of response.
+A 200 ms delay may be fine for a static page, but it’s lethal for natural conversation flow, causing awkward interruptions and frustration.Noticeable pauses between speaking and hearing a reply; users feel the system is “slow”.

 Traditional APM, RUM, and basic synthetic monitoring are fundamentally ill‑equipped to detect these silent killers: